Information Assurance

 A penetration test is the difference between ‘ticking a box’ and being confident you have looked at your vulnerabilities from every angle.
 The testing is undertaken by humans who understand the nuances of how businesses work—unlike automated scanning software, they can ask questions when something doesn’t seem quite right (which is important for ongoing business operations).

 Whichever you choose truly does depend on the asset being tested; if the asset is low value (i.e. compromise wouldn’t have a devasting effect on operations or reputation), then a vulnerability assessment is probably adequate.
-However, if the asset is high value (i.e. a breach or failure could cause operational disruption and revenue loss or reputational damage), then it becomes a prime target for threat actors who invest time into finding more ingenious ways to compromise and gain access.
+However, if the asset is high value (i.e. a breach or failure could cause operational disruption and revenue loss or reputational damage), then it becomes a prime target for threat actors who invest time into finding more sophisticated ways to compromise and gain access.

 Both options will provide you with a detailed report explaining the findings, the criticality of the vulnerabilities, and present remediation advice.
 However, the vulnerability assessment report will not cover impact or exploit information, as this can only be gleaned by exploiting the vulnerabilities manually.